 The minimum 45-minute daily interview time on four days of the practice week will be set at the club’s discretion, but it should occur when players are available and free of other club commitments.
-It is the club’s responsibility to deliver access to all players during this time period, and it is each player’s responsibility to cooperate.
+It is the club’s responsibility to deliver access to all players during this time period and each player’s responsibility to cooperate.

-It should be noted that several clubs afford access to the media both before and after practice on a daily basis.
+It should be noted that several clubs afford media access both before and after practice on a daily basis.
 Clubs should consider if possible, based on the team’s daily schedule, dividing the open locker room period into two – i.e. a pre-practice session for 30 minutes and a post-practice window of 15 minutes.
-This may be advantageous for both the club and media.
-From a club perspective, it may offer options on fulfilling multiple requests for the same player (i.e. opponents’ conference call and general requests from local media).
+From a club perspective, it would offer options on fulfilling multiple requests for the same player (i.e. opponents’ conference call and general requests from local media).
 For the media, they would have two windows in which to speak to players.

 If a team gives its players two days off after a game, meaning no team meetings or practice on Monday (in addition to the typical Tuesday off day), the team must arrange for key players to be available to local media on Monday.
 The purpose is to ensure player availability between Sunday and Wednesday for media that are reporting on your team every day.
-This will ensure compliance with the spirit of the policy requiring the locker room to be open four days during the practice week for player interviews.
+This ensures compliance with the requirement that the locker room be open four days during the practice week for player interviews.

 The following is a summary of access requirements for Head Coaches, Assistant Coaches and Players:

-Head Coaches – In addition to holding a news conference after every game, head coaches must be available on a regular basis to the media that regularly cover the team during each practice week of the season.
+Head Coaches – In addition to holding a news conference after every game, head coaches must be available on a regular basis to the media that regularly cover the team.
 At a minimum, the head coach must be available to the local media at least four days during each practice week from training camp through the end of the season.
 The head coach must be available to local media the day after all games – including Thursday, Saturday and Monday night games – either in person or via conference call.

 Assistant Coaches – Through their public relations department, clubs must provide regular and reasonable access to assistant coaches for media interviews that serve the best interests of the club and league.
 Clubs may not put assistant coaches off limits to the media and may not unreasonably withhold permission for coordinators or primary position coaches to speak to the media.

-For clubs who do not have an offensive or defensive coordinator, or whose head coach serves in that capacity, another position coach from the offensive or defensive staff (as applicable to the individual team situation) that is knowledgeable about the offense or defense must fulfill this weekly obligation.
+For clubs who do not have a named offensive or defensive coordinator, or whose head coach serves in that capacity, another position coach from the offensive or defensive staff (as applicable to the individual team situation) must fulfill this weekly obligation.

 Please note that while all assistant coaches must be available at least once during the offseason program, training camp, and the regular-season bye week, it is not permissible to deny all other requests because of these mandatory availabilities.
-Permission to interview assistant coaches at other times of the year about reasonable football issues should not be denied if the request is made through the public relations department.
+Permission to interview assistant coaches at other times of the year about reasonable football issues should not be denied.

 Players – Players must be available to the media following every game and regularly during the practice week as required under league rules and their contracts and as noted above.
-It is not permissible for any group of players to boycott the media.
-Star players with heavy media demands must be available to the media that regularly cover their teams at least once during the practice week in addition to their required post-game media availability.
+It is not permissible for any player or any group of players to boycott the media.
+Star players, or other players with unusually heavy media demands, must be available to the media that regularly cover their teams at least once during the practice week in addition to their required post-game media availability.
 This applies to a maximum of one or two players per team only.
-The minimum for such players of one practice-week availability to local media does not include other required media obligations such as visiting team conference calls, network production meetings, and national media interviews arranged by the team.
+The minimum for such players does not include other required media obligations such as visiting team conference calls, network production meetings, and national media interviews arranged by the team.

 4. TRAINING CAMP ACCESS – Beginning the first day of preseason training camp through at least the completion of Week 2 of the NFL preseason schedule, all daily practices must be open in their entirety to local media (those who regularly cover the team).
 It is permissible to limit the videotaping or photographing of certain portions of training camp practices.